valencik/mastersAPSC/documents/thesis/thesis.md

 %- Easy method of exporting data?
 %- How capable is it as a tool to explore further work?
 ## The Nuclear Science References Website
-The NNDC maintains the [NSR website](http://www.nndc.bnl.gov/nsr/) which serves a simple interface to the Nuclear Science References database.
+The NNDC maintains the [NSR website](http://www.nndc.bnl.gov/nsr/) which serves a web interface to the Nuclear Science References database.
-They offer four primary search interfaces: quick search, text search, indexed search, and keynumber search.
 The functionality and architecture of the NSR database and web site is discussed by Pritychenko in @NSRweb.
+Four search interfaces are offered: quick search, text search, indexed search, and keynumber search.
 The quick search interface is shown in Figure @fig:nsrweb1.

 ![The main interface for the NNDC's NSR website.
 Captured June 28th 2015](images/web-NSR-main-June-28-2015.png) {#fig:nsrweb1}